 Turn Off The Lights

 An obvious way to save electricity is to turn off unnecessary lights.
-Begin to consider whether it’s really necessary to switch the lights on before you do it.
-Could you just open the curtains instead?
-And of course, get into the habit of flicking the light switch off when you leave a room.
+Begin to consider whether it’s essential to switch the lights on before you do it.
+Could you open the curtains instead?
+And, of course, get into the habit of flicking the light switch off when you leave a room.

 Use Natural Light

 When the sun is shining, make use of it and throw open the curtains to let natural light pour in.
 Plus, if you’re lucky enough, you’ll see a lovely view through your window as well.
 Rooms lit by the sun rather than a light bulb are the setting for increased productivity and comfort.
 Working in daylight results in a boost in your mood, a calmer environment and of course, a reduced electricity bill.